noyrosenbaum/Networking_Course/Ex4/README.md

 ## Description

+NOTE: **For detailed explanations about any of the code files, check out the comments in each one of the scripts.**

 ### Part 1 - prototyped Pinger

 "Prototyped Pinger" (ping.c) is  a utility used to test the reachability of a host on an Internet Protocol (IP) network and to measure the round-trip time for messages sent from the host \